 Li Shing Cheong and Amy Fan.
 They were funny all right.
 I said at the beginning–after witnessing their constant bickering: It would be funny if they ended up together.
 And they did.
 Which was funny in a sense.
 Because they were really going after one another’s throats at the beginning and all.
 I loved watching them more than the other pairings in here combined.
 NOT kidding.

 Tony Hung and Natalie Tong as a couple.
 I guess they do work.
 However, I swear I stopped caring for them in the later parts of the series.
-I meant I wasn’t even interested at all, because it had started out as one night stand (accidentally–YET AGAIN like a typical formula), and later they cleared it up, then somehow along the way realized they were meant for each other after some stuffs happen.
+I meant I wasn’t even interested at all because it had started out as one-night stand (accidentally–YET AGAIN like a typical formula), and later they cleared it up, then somehow along the way realized they were meant for each other after some stuff happen.
 That was it.
 I was bored.
 Sure, people are saying I’m heartless or sooo unromantic or stuffs like that.
 But I didn’t even care about their pairing at all.

 Louisa – Tony – Benjamin – Stanley/ Anson – Ivan – Jason – Ryan.
 I felt their bond near the end when they were gathered in the kitchen and cooked together, reminiscing about old times.
 So it seemed like they weren’t that bad after all.
 At least for the other two.
 Then it implied that their bond wasn’t that terrible.
 It was just that growing up had caused a lot of complications, and how their mothers had influenced some of their scheming nature as well.